Search for an invisible $Z^\prime$ in a final state with two muons and missing energy at Belle II

+Particle identification is implemented through the definition of likelihoods for each charged particle hypothesis by combining information from all the subdetectors.
 Identification of muons relies mostly on charged-particle penetration depth in the muon detector for momenta larger than 0.7~GeV/$c$ and on information from the drift chamber and ECL otherwise.
 The ratio between the muon likelihood and the sum of the likelihoods of all particle hypotheses is required to be greater than 0.5.
 This retains 93--99\% of muons, and rejects 80--97\% of pions, depending on their momenta.
 Electrons, used in control-sample studies, are identified primarily by comparing momenta with energies of associated ECL depositions, with a similar likelihood-ratio method.
 Photons are reconstructed from ECL depositions with energy greater than 100~MeV that are not associated with any track.